Globoplox/blah/wiki/stacklang/specification.md

 The operator precedence is based on the [crystal lang operator precedence](https://crystal-lang.org/reference/1.10/syntax_and_semantics/operators.html#operator-precedence).

-All operators, ordered by decreasing precedence:
+Stacklang operators ordered by decreasing precedence:

 | Kind | Operators  |  Associativity |
 | --- | ------------- | ------------- |